openstack/networking-odl/doc/source/specs/journal-recovery.rst

-The implementation could be done in two phases where the parent handling is done in a a second pahse.
+The implementation could be done in two phases where the parent handling is done in a second pahse.
 For the first phase if we detect an entry that is in failed for a create/update operation and the resource doesn't exist on ODL we create a new "create resource" journal entry for the resource.